populationgenomics/rare-disease/reanalysis/README.md

 Class 3:
 * VEP High Impact consequence
-* Supported by Loftee, or
-* Clinvar annotation Pathogenic/Likely Pathogenic (any stars)
+* Hi-Confidence Loftee, or Clinvar Pathogenic/Likely Pathogenic (any stars)
-* *pending refinement, Loftee data currently not populated in the Hail data model

 Class 4:
 * Rare, and either
 * CADD and Revel consensus damaging prediction, or
 * Predicted damaging consensus across [MutationTaster, Sift, Polyphen, Gerp, Eigen]

 NB. class assignments are done independently of MOI and genotype, as those filters are applied outside of Hail

 ---

 ### Compound Het checks

 To assist the downstream MOI check, the VCF containing all variants of interest is analysed using Slivar, identifying all variant pairs forming an intra-genic compound-het.

 This 3rd party tool is preferred to creating a custom solution; for singleton analysis the check is trivial, but Slivar has already been built to recognise phased inheritance in arbitrary family structures - this is a plug-in we can easily use from the start, and transition from singleton to familial analysis without skipping a beat

 ---